Toast left out on the counter overnight.

 Well, for once I have something in common with the majority and the mustard: I am bored and completely uninspired and, just now, I think short-circuiting.

 Writing is - cliché coming - how I come to understand the world.
-It is my hobby, my job, my escape, my mediation; it covers almost all of my bases because it is the thing I love doing most.
+It is my hobby, my job, my escape, my mediation.
+It covers almost all of my bases because it is the thing I love doing most.

-In high-school, I recognized that I was heading down a terrible, well-trodden path paved by so many annoying art students: my conversations revolved entirely around *the work*, and if *the work* was not being discussed, I had nothing to say.
-I didn’t want to be that guy, that beret-making, smoking guy.
+In high-school, I recognized that I was heading down a terrible, well-trodden path paved by so many annoying art students: My conversations revolved entirely around *the work*, and if *the work* was not being discussed, I had nothing to say.
+I didn’t want to be that guy, that beret-making, hand-rolled cigarette smoking guy.
 So I rewired my brain and I’m happy to report that I can discuss several things.

 And, yeah, *the work*